 Loss Prevention Managers

 Recruiter.com helps professionals in loss prevention manager careers find better opportunities across all specialties and locations.
-Sign up in our talent cluster and get scouted today!
+Sign up in our career community today!

 Direct installation of covert surveillance equipment, such as security cameras.

 Perform or direct inventory investigations in response to shrink results outside of acceptable ranges.

 Collaborate with law enforcement to investigate and solve external theft or fraud cases.